docsforadobe/premiere-plugin-guide/docs/video-filters/additional-details.md

 5. Organize the presets in the preset folders
 6. Select the bins and/or presets you wish to export, right-click, and choose "Export Preset"

-On Windows, newly created presets are saved in the hidden Application Data folder of the user's Documents and Settings (e.g. C:Documents and Settings[user]Application DataAdobe\\ Premiere Pro[version]Effect Presets and Custom Items.prfpset).
-On Mac OS, they are in the user folder, at ~/Library/Application Support/Adobe/Premiere Pro/[version]/Effect Presets and Custom Items.prfpset.
+On Windows, newly created presets are saved in the hidden Application Data folder of the user's Documents and Settings (e.g. `C:/Documents and Settings/[user]/Application Data/Adobe Premiere Pro/[version]/Effect Presets and Custom Items.prfpset`).
+On Mac OS, they are in the user folder, at `~/Library/Application Support/Adobe/Premiere Pro/[version]/Effect Presets and Custom Items.prfpset.`

 Effect Presets should be installed as described in the section, "Plug-in Installation".
 Once they are installed in that folder, they will be read-only, and the user will not be able to move them to a different folder or change their names.
 User-created presets will be modifiable.